 Section 30.2 Leave With Pay.
-Leave With Pay shall be granted upon the approval of the City Manager, or his designee, to an employee in the following instances:
+Leave With Pay will be granted upon the approval of the City Manager, or their designee, to an employee in the following instances:

 - A. Court Leave.
-Shall be administered by Administrative Order 2.72.
-Leave With Pay for up to 10 working days shall be granted to an employee in order that he may serve required jury duty or if he is required by law to appear in a case resulting directly from the discharge of his duties as a City employee. - B. Bereavement Leave.
-In the event of a death in an employee's family, the employee shall be entitled to up to three (3) paid work days per calendar year for funeral services and/or burial.
-Additional days of Personal Leave, Vacation Leave, and Compensatory Time may be approved by the City Manager, or his designee, on a "case-by-case" basis, given the merits of each particular set of circumstances.
-The family, for purposes of Bereavement Leave, shall include: spouse, son, daughter, brother, sister, parent, legal guardian, person who stands in place of a parent, grand-parent, grandchild, step-father, step-mother, step-brother, step-sister, step-son, step-daughter, mother-in-law, father-in-law, daughter-in-law, son-in-law, brother-in-law, sister-in-law, grandparent-in-law, half-brother and half-sister, aunt, uncle, or any other relative living in the home of the employee. - Militia which is comprised of the Ohio National Guard, the Ohio Military Reserve, and the Ohio Naval Militia, or as a reserve member of the Armed Forces of the United States, is called upon to receive temporary military training, shall be entitled to a leave of absence with pay for a period or periods not to exceed twenty-two (22) eight (8) hour work days or one hundred seventy-six (176) hours in any one (1) calendar year.
-A member qualifying for paid military leave who is called or ordered to the uniformed services for longer than the above period shall be paid for the remaining time beyond the first twenty-two (22) eight (8) hour work days or one hundred seventy-six (176) hours at his or her regular compensation rate less whatever compensation the member may receive for such military service.
-If the member's military compensation exceeds the compensation the member is otherwise entitled to from the City, the member will not be entitled to any additional compensation from the City. - D. Family/Medical Leave (FMLA Leave).
-Employees shall have such right and options as are guaranteed to them by the Family and Medical Leave Act and the City shall have such rights and options as are allowed to it by the Family and Medical Leave Act.
+Court leave will be administered by Administrative Order 2.72.
+Leave With Pay for up to 10 working days will be granted to an employee in order that they may serve required jury duty or if required by law to appear in a case resulting directly from the discharge of his duties as a City employee. - B. Bereavement Leave.
+In the event of a death in an employee's family, the employee will be entitled to up to three (3) paid work days for funeral services and/or burial per covered family member.
+Additional days of Personal Leave, Vacation Leave, and Compensatory Time may be approved by the City Manager, or their designee, on a "case-by-case" basis, given the merits of each particular set of circumstances.
+The family, for purposes of Bereavement Leave, will include: spouse, son, daughter, brother, sister, parent, legal guardian, person who stands in place of a parent, grand-parent, grandchild, step- father, step-mother, step-brother, step-sister, step-son, step-daughter, mother-in-law, father-in- law, daughter-in-law, son-in-law, brother-in-law, sister-in-law, grandparent-in- law, half-brother and half-sister, aunt, uncle, or any other relative living in the home of the employee. - C. Military Reserve Leave.
+A member who, as a member of the Ohio Organized Militia which is comprised of the Ohio National Guard , the Ohio Military Reserve, and the Ohio Naval Militia, or as a reserve member of the Armed Forces of the United States, is called upon to receive temporary military training, will be entitled to a leave of absence with pay for a period or periods not to exceed twenty-two (22) eight (8) hour work days or one hundred seventy-six (176) hours in any one (1) calendar year.
+A member qualifying for paid military leave who is called or ordered to the uniformed services for longer than the above period will be paid for the remaining time beyond the first twenty-two (22) eight (8) hour work days or one hundred seventy-six (176) hours at his or her regular compensation rate less whatever compensation the member may receive for such military service.
+If the member's military compensation exceeds the compensation the member is otherwise entitled to from the City, the member will not be entitled to any additional compensation from the City.

+- D. Family/Medical Leave (FMLA Leave).
+Employees will have such right and options as are guaranteed to them by the Family and Medical Leave Act and the City will have such rights and options as are allowed to it by the Family and Medical Leave Act.
 All accrued Vacation and other paid time/leave will be substituted for and applied toward any FMLA-qualified leave.
-An employee seeking FMLA leave must first use paid sick time (if applicable), vacation, personal leave, and compensatory time before going on unpaid leave.

-E. Other.
-Leave With Pay may be granted by the City Manager, or his designee, for good and sufficient reasons which are considered to be in the best interest of the City, but only in the event of extraordinary circumstances.
+An employee seeking FMLA leave must first use paid sick time (if applicable), vacation, personal leave, and compensatory time before going on unpaid leave. - E. Other.
+Leave With Pay may be granted by the City Manager, or their designee, for good and sufficient reasons which are considered to be in the best interest of the City, but only in the event of extraordinary circumstances.